trejsu/vehicle-ownership-database/README.md

      - VIN number for cars
      - serial number for bikes
      - vehicle model
-   - after submitting new vehicle, it is stored in pending list, waiting for approval from two other users
+   - after submitting new vehicle, it is stored in pending list
+   - two users are required to approve vehicle registration
 2. Transferring vehicle:
    - user has ability to transfer owned vehicle to another existing user
    - transfer has to be confirmed by vehicle receiver, until then it is stored in pending transfers list